Type Punning

 Here is a simple main program that illustrates the approach.

 In the above example, we've ignored the endianess issue.
-If you wanted to change the sign bit, for example, or display the bits in the "correct" order, you'd need to know that detail.
+If you wanted to change the sign bit, for example, or display the bits in the "correct" order, you'd need to handle that detail.

 The common implementation of type punning, across multiple languages, involves converting the address of a given object into a pointer designating the alternative type to be applied.
 Dereferencing the resulting pointer provides a different compile-time view of the object.
 Thus, the operations defined by the alternative type are made applicable to the object.